-Protecting bank account funds is a priority for most people filing for Chapter 7 or 13 bankruptcy.
-How bankruptcy will affect your cash or bank account deposits depends on whether the money is protected by a bankruptcy exemption and whether you are able to do some pre-bankruptcy planning to protect money that is not exempt in bankruptcy.
+Protecting bank account funds is a priority for most people filing for Chapter 7 or Chapter 13.
+How bankruptcy will affect your cash or bank account deposits will depend on whether a bankruptcy exemption protects the money and whether you can do some prebankruptcy planning to protect nonexempt funds.

-Pre-bankruptcy planning, also called asset conversion, is the legal method of reorganizing assets in order to protect as much property as possible from creditors.
+Prebankruptcy planning, also called asset conversion, is the legal method of reorganizing assets to protect as much property as possible from creditors.
+(It's important to stress "legal" because not all prebankruptcy planning is appropriate.
+To avoid getting yourself in hot water, you should consult with a bankruptcy attorney before undertaking it.)
 In the context of bank accounts, this would amount to using funds over the exemption amount to purchase or invest in exempt assets.

 While bankruptcy law allows you to convert nonexempt property into exempt property if you are acting in "good faith," it does not allow you to attempt to hinder, delay, or defraud creditors.
 You should tread very carefully if you want to convert bank account funds to exempt property.
 Here's why:

 When converting cash or bank accounts to other property before bankruptcy, avoid overly aggressive tactics.
 When in doubt, consult with an experienced bankruptcy attorney.
-Local attorneys often have a good sense as to what your local court will consider to be legitimate pre-bankruptcy planning tactics and what will get you into trouble.
+Local attorneys often have a good sense as to what your local court will consider legitimate prebankruptcy planning tactics and what will get you into trouble.

 If the bankruptcy court believes you intended to defraud creditors with your asset conversion, it may impose civil or criminal penalties.
 In deciding if you intended to defraud creditors, courts look at several factors, including whether: